How To Become A Travel Nurse In 6 Steps|2024

 What Is a Travel Nurse?

 Your immediate vision of travel nursing may be exploring exotic destinations, but that’s not necessarily true.
-Being a travel nurse simply means that you are employed by an independent nursing staffing agency instead of by a single hospital.
+Being a travel nurse means you are employed by an independent nursing staffing agency instead of a single hospital.

-This means you could travel as far as a different country, or you could work at a hospital near you in need of temporary nurses.
-The choice is up to you on when and where you work, but travel nursing doesn’t necessarily mean faraway travel.
+This means you could travel as far as a different country, or you could work at a hospital near your home in need of temporary nurses.
+The choice of when and where to work is up to you, but travel nursing doesn’t always have to mean far away travel.

 Looking for open travel nurse assignments?
 Speak with a recruiter today!